Medina County is named for the capital of the Al Madinah Province in western Saudi Arabia.

 Contractor: D H Weed

 Description: The building faces west and is a three story red colored brick, stone and wood structure.
-The building is located on landscaped grounds in the center of Medina to the north of the courthouse.
+The building is located on landscaped grounds in the center of Medina to the north of the present courthouse.
+The building was originally a rectangular shaped structure in the Greek Revival style.
+In 1872 to 1873, the building was enveloped by two large additions on the north and south sides and topped with a large bell tower in the French Second Empire style.
 The west front has a wide porch with projecting rectangular towers on either side.
 The towers have mansard roofs.
 Above the porch rises a square clock tower with dome at the top.
-The building was remodeled in 1873.
-The architect was Truman Dudley Allen of Minneapolis, Minnesota.
+In the interior is the original woodwork and wood stairs.
+The courtroom is located on the second story.
 Additions to the building were made in 1906, 1933 and 1951.
-The building was renovated in 2014.
+In 1973, the building was restored.
+Further restoration was completed from 2013 to 2018.
+The architect was James Duber and the contractor was Steve Coon.

 See: The architect Truman Dudley Allen of Minneapolis, Minnesota also designed courthouses in Franklin County and Hardin County, Iowa.
 Blue Earth County, Rock County and Steele County, Minnesota and Richland County.
 Wisconsin.